-FHFA announced on April 21, 2020 that servicers of Fannie Mae and Freddie Mac Program Securities would have a limited four month obligation to advance scheduled monthly principal and interest payments for single-family mortgage loans backing Fannie Mae and Freddie Mac Program Securities; once a servicer has advanced four months of missed payments on a loan, it will have no further obligation to advance scheduled payments.
-Loans backing any such Program Securities which are granted forbearance pursuant to the CARES Act will remain part of the related Program Security during any forbearance term.
-THDA, d/b/a Volunteer Mortgage Loan Servicing, services Fannie Mae and Freddie Mac Program Securities program.
+Certain Governmental Actions have required servicers of Fannie Mae and Freddie Mac Program Securities to have a limited four month obligation to advance scheduled monthly principal and interest payments for single-family mortgage loans backing Fannie Mae and Freddie Mac Program Securities; once a servicer has advanced four months of missed payments on a loan, it will have no further obligation to advance scheduled payments.
+Loans backing any such Program Securities which are granted forbearance pursuant to Governmental Actions will remain part of the related Program Security during any forbearance term.
+THDA's Volunteer Mortgage Loan Servicing services Fannie Mae and Freddie Mac Program Securities as part of its secondary market mortgage-backed securities program.